Cold Email for Real Estate Agents: Templates That Convert

 I’ve put together a relocation guide specific to [Your City] that covers all this.
 Would you like me to send it over?

-Also happy to jump on a quick call to answer questions - relocations are stressful, and having local expertise helps.
+Also happy to answer any questions by email — relocations are stressful, and having local expertise helps.

 Best regards, [Your Name] [Phone] | [Email] [Link to relocation guide]

-Why it works: Demonstrates niche expertise (relocation), acknowledges their specific challenges, offers tangible resource, low-pressure CTA.
+Why it works: demonstrates niche expertise (relocation), acknowledges the prospect’s specific challenges, offers a tangible resource, and keeps the CTA low-pressure.

 Personalization fields: